ArthurG/LolGameFetcher/README.md

 The script will now parse all the information and store everything in a newly created "output" folder. the file will have this form :
 `<pseudo>_<date>.csv`
+It will also create a JSON file containing ALL the informations about the games if you want to parse it yourself later on.
+The file has the same format as the csv file.
+This file is very large and your text editor will probably crash if you try open it as it.

+The program will run again every single hour.
 ## Important notice

 The riot API keys are limited in the number of requests you can do by second and minute.